Work resulting from research done at the Center

 Giggie, John M. After Redemption: Jim Crow and the Transformation of African American Religion in the Delta, 1875-1915.
 New York: Oxford University Press, 2007.

-Griffith, R. Marie.
-Women and Religion in the African Diaspora: Knowledge, Power, and Performance, co-edited with Barbara Diane Savage.
+— and Barbara Diane Savage, eds.
+Women and Religion in the African Diaspora: Knowledge, Power, and Performance.
 Baltimore: The Johns Hopkins University Press, 2006.

 Gutjahr, Paul.
 The Book of Mormon: A Biography.
 Princeton: Princeton University Press, 2012.